xstevens/blog/content/post/metasploit-apt.md

 OK
 ```

 The last thing, if we do a general browse of the distro releases, we'll notice that the ones listed on `apt.metasploit.com` are pretty old.
-Here's a the list as seen in January 2024 organized by distribution and release version.
+Here's the list as seen in January 2024 organized by distribution and release version.

 - [Debian](https://www.debian.org/releases/)
     - 7 / wheezy